edgexfoundry-holding/device-bluetooth-c/README.md

 ## Build
 To build a local version of the device service, first clone the repository.
-The provided shell command can then be used to build the device service.

-Before building the device service, please ensure that you have the EdgeX Device-SDK-C installed and make sure that the current directory is the device service directory (device-ble).
+Before building the device service, please ensure that you have the EdgeX Device-SDK-C installed and make sure that the current directory is the device service directory (device-ble-c).

+The SDK is installed by either unpacking the tar.gz file into an appropriate directory, or by installing the .deb or .rpm package by the usual method if you are on a platform where that's supported.

 To build the device service, enter the command below into the command line to run the build script.

 ```shell
 $ ./scripts/build.sh